google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Maximum Merge Delay:
 : The MMD the log has committed to.
+This document deliberately does not specify any limits on the value, to allow for experimentation.

 Version:
 : The version of the protocol supported by the log (currently 1 or 2).